Fudan-iGEM/2023-wiki/docs/src/description.md

 **The Terraforming Imperative**

-However, before Mars can welcome Earth’s denizens, it must first undergo a profound transformation through the process of **terraforming** — essentially, reshaping a planet's surface to mimic Earth's hospitable conditions.
+However, before Mars can welcome Earth's denizens, it must first undergo a profound transformation through the process of **terraforming** — essentially, reshaping a planet's surface to mimic Earth's hospitable conditions.

 Unlike our home planet with fertile lands, the Martian surface is predominantly a barren landscape covered in basalt, dotted with silicate and sulfate rock[^3].
 A sustainable ecosystem, then, must begin with the transformation of **Martian soil.**